Key Points for Development

 Peer lesson observation in TRIANGLE teams within departments twice per school year (November/April).
 This is mandatory for all teachers and also happens across year groups and across subjects twice a year and is subsequently evaluated during conferences.

 Our aim is to reinforce our pupils’ self-motivation and independence.
 We expect our pupils to develop their own initiatives and put these into effect so that school becomes a place where pupils play an active role in the learning process.

 The following areas are relevant:

 - participation in lessons

-- participation in staff meetings, elections, parents’ evenings/days, round table meetings
+- student participation in staff conferences, elections, parents’ evenings/days, round table meetings